Union générale des israélites de France: Financial aspects

 In December 1941, following a series of attacks on the occupying army (see, for example: reprisals after the death of Karl Hotz), the Germans unleashed a wave of arrests in Paris which targeted French Jews in particular: 743 of them were interned in Royallieu-Compiègne internment camp.
-Fifty-three Jewish hostages were shot at Mont-Valérien and the Militärbefehlshaber (MBF) announced the deportation of "Judeo-Bolshevik criminals" to the East.
+Fifty-three Jewish hostages were shot at Mont-Valérien and the Nazi military commander (MBF, Militärbefehlshaber) announced the deportation of "Judeo-Bolshevik criminals" to the East.
 In March 1942, the first train to Auschwitz took 1,112 internees.
 The last reprisal measure by the Germans occurred on 17 December 1941 by means of a German ordinance that fined the Jews one billion francs.
-The fine was implemented through complex Vichy regulation and banking behavior, which was collaborationist.
+The fine was implemented through complex Vichy regulation and banking behavior, which was collaborationist in nature.

 Until March 1942, the Wehrmacht had authority over all matters, including Jewish affairs in France, whereas after this date, police matters and the implementation of the Final Solution were transferred to a SS and police leader (Höhere SS und Polizeiführer) directly dependent on Reinhard Heydrich.

-The French law of 16 January 1942, an instrument of Nazi repression, called upon the UGIF to pay the fine by establishing a special account in its own name at the Caisse des dépôts et consignations.
+The French law of 16 January 1942, an instrument of Nazi repression, called upon the UGIF to pay the fine by establishing a special account in its own name at the Caisse des dépôts et consignations, the state bank.
 However, the UGIF had no money of its own, so the statute authorised the UGIF to borrow the money.
 This meant that the fine would be paid from blocked Jewish bank accounts and other Aryanised Jewish wealth.
 The UGIF arranged a loan, committing future income from the Aryanisation of Jewish property as collateral.
 The UGIF ultimately used 895 million francs, a little over 40% of the proceeds of the Aryanisations, to finance the payment of the fine.
 The French law on the Aryanisation of Jewish property, of 22 July 1941, had provided for the freezing of the sums collected from the sale of Jewish businesses.
 A part of these blocked assets was to be used to reimburse administrative expenses, with the remainder to be used to help needy Jews.

 In the southern zone, the various social welfare agencies were grouped together by the UGIF to retain their autonomy and the resources they received from the United States.
 In November 1942, with the German occupation of the southern zone, this source was blocked and the Jewish leaders obtained an order from the French authorities authorising the UGIF to levy an annual tax of 120 francs in the northern zone and 320 francs in the southern zone on all Jews over the age of eighteen.
 To the sums thus obtained was added an amount of 80 million francs from blocked funds.